mohgeb/PortfoliZ/README.md

-# My Next.js D3.js React Project
+# My PotfoliZ  Project

-This is a sample project built with Next.js, D3.js, and React.js.
+This project is built with Next.js, D3.js, and React.js.
 It demonstrates how to create a web application that visualizes data using D3.js within a Next.js framework.

 ## Table of Contents